Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``hipace.do_beam_jx_jy_deposition`` (`bool`) optional (default `1`)
     Using the default, the beam deposits all currents ``Jx``, ``Jy``, ``Jz``.
 Using ``hipace.do_beam_jx_jy_deposition = 0`` disables the transverse current deposition of the beams.

-* ``hipace.boxes_in_z`` (`int`) optional (default `1`)
-    Number of boxes along the z-axis.
-In serial runs, the arrays for 3D IO can easily exceed the memory of a GPU.
-Using multiple boxes reduces the memory requirements by the same factor.
-    This option is only available in serial runs, in parallel runs, please use more GPU to achieve the same effect.

 * ``hipace.do_beam_jz_minus_rho`` (`bool`) optional (default `0`)
     Whether the beam contribution to :math:`j_z-c\rho` is calculated and used when solving for Psi (used to caculate the transverse fields Ex-By and Ey+Bx).